shy555tuna/discord_ai_bot/README.md

 Arch: sudo pacman -S python python-pip

-Install Dependencies:
+Install the Good Stuff

-Open a terminal and install required packages:
+Open a terminal and run:

 pip3 install discord.py google-generativeai

-Create Project Folder:
+Make a Folder

-Create a folder (e.g., mkdir DiscordAIBot && cd DiscordAIBot).
+Create a folder: mkdir DiscordAIBot && cd DiscordAIBot.

-Save the provided code as bot.py in this folder.
+Save the bot code as bot.py in there.

-Step 3: Configure the Code
+Step 3: Tweak the Code

-Open bot.py in a text editor.
+Open bot.py in your text editor.

-Replace ENTER_GOOGLE_API_KEY_HERE with your Google Gemini API key.
+Swap ENTER_GOOGLE_API_KEY_HERE with your Gemini API key.

-Replace ENTER_DISCORD_KEY_HERE with your Discord bot token.
+Swap ENTER_DISCORD_KEY_HERE with your Discord bot token.

-(Optional) Customize the AI persona:

-Uncomment the model section with system_instruction.
+Wanna make the bot fun?
+Uncomment the model section with system_instruction and give it a vibe, like “Act as a chill surfer dude named Wavey.”

-Modify the system_instruction to define the bot’s personality (e.g., "Act as a friendly pirate named Captain Chat").

-(Optional) Change the command prefix:

-Modify Morpheous in the on_message function to your preferred prefix (e.g., !chat).
+Wanna change the trigger word?
+Swap Morpheous in the on_message part for something like !chat.

-Step 4: Run the Bot
+Step 4: Fire Up the Bot

 On Windows